-- Project ideas appear on Moodle - Pick an idea prefer a topic you are familiar with. - Pick a platform: - NetFPGA default, provided by the course's team - Otherwise bring your own platform, subject to approval Access to the platform required for the assessment - Pick a starting point Choose an easy starting point! - Default NetFPGA / P4-NetFPGA Switch - Can be any network device (e.g., NIC) - Pick a design flow: - Verilog stable, more support and existing code. - P4 less hardware knowledge required, easier to implement.
+- Project ideas appear on the course's website - Pick a Network performance metric thought in class (e.g. bandwidth, throughput, latency) - Pick a platform: - NetFPGA default, provided by the course's team - Otherwise bring your own platform, subject to approval Access to the platform required for the assessment - Pick a starting point Choose an easy starting point! - Default NetFPGA Reference Switch - Can be any network application